 According to HomeAdvisor:

 “The average cost to install a bathtub is $3,628, but can range from $1,142 and $6,116, depending on the type of tub and modifications needed.
 The average cost of the tub itself ranges from $200 to $5,000 or more.”

-One example of an installation that would cost more than the bathtub is a vintage porcelain-enameled cast iron clawfoot tub.
+One example of a tub installation that would cost more than the bathtub is a vintage porcelain-enameled cast iron clawfoot tub.
 It may only cost $500 to buy, but will cost an average of $1,100 to install.

-And remember, as discussed previously, moving a bathtub away from existing plumbing to a new location can considerably increase the installation cost.
+And remember, as discussed previously, moving a tub away from existing plumbing to a new location can considerably increase the installation cost.

 So add up the price of your ideal bathtub, hardware and installation.
 If you’re under the dollar amount or price range you wrote in black Sharpie at the start of this process, then you’re nearly ready to buy.

 But if you’re over budget it’s time to re-evaluate.
 Ask yourself the following questions: